InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 ## Introduction
 Marble.RuntimeCompiler is a (as of right now incomplete) project that aims to make clang/llvm portable.
 It allows for the Runtime Compilation / Just-in-Time Compilation of C/C++, through the pure energy from my suffering that is ingrained through the code I have written.

-### Prerequisites:
- - LLVM built from source with clang enabled (Use -DLLVM_ENABLE_PROJECTS=clang when configuring with cmake).
-### Instructions to build:
- - good luck ill write this later

 ## Building
  ### Prerequisites:
  - A large quantity of patience.